Engee documentation

 Thermal Liquid

-# Minimum free-flow area — cross-sectional area of the channel at the narrowest point
+# Minimum free-flow area — the cross-sectional area of the channel at its narrowest point

 Details

-The minimum cross-sectional area of the channel through which the heat transfer fluid flows, between the inlet and outlet.
-If it is a set of channels, tubes, slots or grooves, the parameters value is defined as the sum of the smallest areas at the point of minimum flow area.
+The minimum cross-sectional area of the channel through which the coolant flows between the inlet and outlet.
+If it is a set of channels, tubes, slits, or grooves, then the value of the parameter is defined as the sum of the smallest areas at the point of the minimum flow area.

 Units